FairFlow by KyberSwap – Where LPs get back arbitrage value.

 Yes, they are different.
 The EG Sharing Program is funded by actual arbitrage opportunity (real cash flow), while traditional Liquidity Mining programs mainly rely on short-term token incentives provided by the project.

-6/ Can the Liquidity Mining Program be run alongside the EG Sharing Program?
+6/ Can Liquidity Mining Program be run alongside the EG Sharing Program?

 7/ How does the KyberSwap Aggregator ensure the best rate for takers while Equilibrium Gain (EG) is absorbed?